Interviewing and Selecting Job Candidates: Connecticut

-- A state law enacted in October 2011 restricts employers in their use of credit reports for job applicants and employees, subject to a few exceptions.
+- State law restricts employers in their use of credit reports for job applicants and employees, subject to a few exceptions.
 See Credit Checks.

 - Connecticut bans employers from requiring job applicants to provide access to their personal social media accounts.See Social Media Privacy.

 - Employers may not ask questions about an applicant's salary history.
 They also may not inquire about one's medical history unless the inquiries directly relate to the position sought.
 See Medical Inquiries.